globalbrain/hado/README.md

 ## Routing

-This is a file-based router, so the directory structure will determine the routes.
+Hado has a file-based router, so the directory structure will determine the routes.
 We follow the same conventions as Next.js:

 ```txt
 api/